 Do not leave it in the car or on windowsills.

 Keep your tablets in the packs or bottles they were provided in until it is time to take them.

 If your doctor tells you to stop taking this medication OR it has passed the expiry date, ask your pharmacist what to do with any left over.

 What it looks like

-- ZYLOPRIM 300 mg tablets are white, biconvex, round tablets coded with “C9B” and scored on the upper face, bottom face plain; in blister packs of 60.
+ZYLOPRIM 300 mg tablets are white, biconvex round tablets, one side embossed with ‘AP’ and ‘300’ separated by a break line and plain on the other side; in blister packs of 60.

 Each ZYLOPRIM 100 mg and 300 mg tablet contains the active ingredient allopurinol.

 The non-active ingredients in each ZYLOPRIM tablet are:

 - maize starch